 Getting to Sunnegga-Rothorn

-The valley station to Sunnegga-Rothorn can be reached on foot from the rail station of Zermatt.
-A range of different mountain transportation types gets you up to Sunnegga, Blauherd and Rothorn.
+The valley station of Sunnegga-Rothorn can be reached on foot from the rail station of Zermatt.
+A range of different mountain transportation types brings you to Sunnegga, Blauherd and Rothorn.

 Getting to Zermatt and the Sunnegga valley station